NicholasBoss/itm220grading/README.md

 MySQL Server

-Make sure to add MySQL to the PATH when installation is complete
+Make sure to add the MySQL Server 8.0/bin folder to the PATH when installation is complete

 Access to the airportdb_dump.sql file (2.5 GB).
 This will install an 8GB database.
 Normal run time to install depends on the speed of the machine but could take up to 1 hour.
 Ask the instructor for access to the file.